-Before making 1958 horror-suspense film Macabre, Castle had already amassed a large filmography as a director in the Hollywood studio system.
-The cheaply-made Macabre was Castle’s first independent film, financed in part by mortgaging his own home.
-While not a particularly memorable film, Macabre represented Castle’s signature combination of lurid subject matter and outlandish promotional stunts.
+Before making 1958 horror-suspense film Macabre, Castle had already amassed a large filmography in the Hollywood studio system.
+But the cheaply-made Macabre was Castle’s first independent film.
+Rumor suggests he financed the movie in part by mortgaging his own home.
+While not particularly memorable, Macabre represented Castle’s signature combination of lurid subject matter and outlandish promotional stunts.

-Briefly, Macabre told the story of a doctor’s daughter, kidnapped and buried alive in a coffin, with only five hours to live before running out of air.
-To lure patrons into screenings of Macabre, Castle issued $1000 life insurance certificates to each and every audience member just in case they had a heart attack during the film.
-“Nurses” were even stationed in the lobby.
-To dissuade viewers from sharing the film’s climatic twist, a narrator warned the audience to refrain from talking about the ending with friends or family.
+Briefly, Macabre told the story of a doctor’s daughter, kidnapped and buried alive in a coffin with five hours to live.
+To lure patrons into screenings, Castle issued $1000 life insurance certificates to every audience member in case the movie triggered a heart attack.
+Castle even went so far as to station “nurses” in the lobby.
+To dissuade viewers from spoiling the twist, a narrator warned the audience to refrain from talking about the ending with friends or family.

 Do you dare enter The House on Haunted Hill?
 Today’s teaser trailers have nothing on William Castle.
 Following the box office success of Macabre, Castle continued to turn out B-horror films that drew in audiences with fantastical promotional stunts.
-Starring Vincent Price, The House on Haunted Hill was marketed as filmed with the brand new “technique” of Emergo.
+Starring Vincent Price, Castle marketed The House on Haunted Hill the brand new “technique” of Emergo.
 Castle’s trailer, with Price’s trademark sinister narration, promised that a ghost would actually soar into the audience from the screen.
 Prop skeletons with glowing red-eyes were rigged with wire to soar over viewers’ heads at specific moments in the film.

 So successful was Emergo with audiences, Castle used “another new film “technique”, Percepto”, for The Tingler.
 Vincent Price once again joined Castle for this film about a small creature that attached itself to the human spine, causing death when its host experienced fear.
 The only way to save yourself – scream!
 For this promotional stunt, Castle purchased and installed vibrating motors on the bottoms of select theater seats.
 At the film’s conclusion, star Vincent Price would warn audiences that “The Tingler” had escaped into the theater and implored the film-goers to “scream, scream for their lives”.